Dr. med. Dirk Manski

 You are here: Urology Textbook > Surgery (procedures) > Cystolitholapaxy

-Cystolitholapaxy: Transurethral or Percutaneous Procedure
+Cystolitholapaxy: Transurethral or Percutaneous Technique

 Indications for Cystolitholapaxy

 Bladder stones are treated surgically by endoscopic cystolitholapaxy or open surgery.
-The decision between endoscopic or open surgery depends on the size of the stones, number of stones and size of the prostate, if simultaneous treatment of benign prostatic hyperplasia is sought.
+The decision between endoscopic or open surgery depends on the size of the stones, number of stones, and size of the prostate if simultaneous treatment of benign prostatic hyperplasia is sought.

 Contraindications for Cystolitholapaxy